gcopoix/makeSD_mist/README.md

 There are seperate scripts for [Linux](Linux) and [Windows](Windows) hosts. \
 With PowerShell [installed](https://learn.microsoft.com/de-de/powershell/scripting/install/installing-powershell-on-linux) on a Linux system the [genSD.ps1](Windows/genSD.ps1) script is executable on a Linux system too.

-This script only collects the work of many other contributors (FPGA, Hardware, Software, ...) to generate a 'distribution' for the systems mentioned above. \
+This script collects the work of many other contributors (FPGA, Hardware, Software, ...) to generate a 'distribution' for the systems mentioned above. \
-Thanks to all these contributors for their work (see [links to repositories](#Links) for only some of them).
+Thanks to all these contributors for their work (see [links to repositories](#Links)).

 After executing this script appr.